A Festival of Nine Lessons and Carols

 Christmas for the Choristers at King's College, Cambridge

-One of the staff at the King's School was kind enough to talk to me about what it's like for the choristers at Christmas.
+In 2014, one of the staff at the King's School was kind enough to talk to me about what it's like for the choristers at Christmas.
 So a big thank you to them for the following information!

 The choir at King's College, Cambridge was created by King Henry VIII and he said there were to be 16 boy choristers.
 Now there are normally between 15 and 18 choristers in the choir; this is because there are sometimes one or two extra boys in case some of the choristers have their voices break and so can no longer sing the choir!
 This happened in 2014 when there were 17 at the start of the school year, but by mid December one voice had broken and so they were back to the correct 16!
 The boys are aged between 8 and 13.

 The preparation for Advent and Christmas starts in late November when the boys are given the 'Christmas Booklet' which contains all the carols and songs which they will be performing over the Christmas period.
 This is very exciting and the boys look through the booklet to see if their favorite songs and carols will be sung that year!